Home

 She was more powerful and revered than her Greek counterpart as she was considered to be one of the divine ancestors of Rome.

-Julius Caesar dedicated a temple to her in Rome.
+Julius Caesar claimed that he was descended from this Goddess and dedicated a temple to her in Rome for ensuring his military success.

-Venus is also a name given to tiny pre-historic Goddeses found throughout Europe including the famous Venus of Willendorf
+Her name is also linked to the tiny pre-historic Goddesses found throughout Europe including the famous Venus of Willendorf.

 Origins and Genealogy: In Roman mythology she was the daughter of Jupiter and mother of the hero Aeneas.
-However, she is most associated most with her lovers which included the Gods Mars and Vulcan.
+She took many lovers including Mars the God of war and Vulcan.

 Strengths: Love, sexuality and beauty.